sa4s-serc/switch/README.md

 ```

-Run the backend first for the application from the directory `observability/NAVIE`:
+Run the backend first for the application from the directory `observability-main/NAVIE`:

 ```
 python3 Node.py
 ```

-Run the React-Application from the directory `observability` :
+Run the React-Application from the directory `observability-main` :

 ```
 npm run start